Nikoxkx/Civicos/README.md

 ## The Story

 CivicOS started in Dorchester, Boston.
 I watched my neighbors struggle to find housing assistance and food programs scattered across dozens of government URLs.
 I built DOR101 to solve it for my community.
-Then I realized every city has this problem — and almost no city has the engineering resources to build the extraction and normalization layer.
+Then I realized every city has this problem, and almost no city has the engineering resources to build the extraction and normalization layer.

 CivicOS is that layer, open-sourced, so any developer or city can deploy it and give their residents the same tool.